 What is a “Hearing Loop” System?

-When designed and installed to meet the IEC-60188-4 compliance code, a hearing loop system delivers a wireless audio signal to all brands of hearing aids, cochlear implants and “loop listeners.”
-The filtered sound and lack of distortion improves clarity and comprehension greatly.
+When designed and installed to meet the international code, IEC-60188-4, a hearing loop system delivers a wireless audio signal to all brands of telecoil-equipped hearing aids, cochlear implants, bone-conduction devices and other “telecoil receivers.”

-Beyond ADA compliance, hearing loop technology provides a seamless, inclusive accommodation for those with hearing loss – for large group settings and face-to-face conversations where privacy is warranted.
+Beyond ADA compliance, hearing loop technology provides a seamless, inclusive accommodation for those with hearing loss — for large group settings and one-to-one conversations where privacy is warranted.

-As advocates for assistive listening technology, the outreach team at Audio Directions brings awareness, technology and education to industries that serve the 48 million Americans with a hearing impairment.
+As advocates for assistive hearing technology and effective communication strategies, the team at Audio Directions brings awareness, technology and education to industries that serve, employ and engage 48 million Americans with all degrees of hearing loss.